 But none of that scares you.
 You love your kids and your spouse.
+You know and have obtained all your must have RV accessories.
 The wanderlust is strong in your heart.
 And you know you can overcome any challenges that come your way!

 Congrats!
 You are ready to hit the road as an RVing family.